StreetCodeAcademy/programming-fundamentals/python-curriculum/Variables_Lesson1/README.md

 print(FirstName + " is a G.")
 ```

 The last example may seem a little weird, but remember since `FirstName` and `LastName` are strings, you are allowed to print out the larger string `FirstName + " " + LastName`.

+### Try it:

 Feel free to copy and paste this code into your window to test it out and mess with it.
+Try making a couple more print statements and printing out various messages, both with and without variables.

 ## Taking user input